See the USA in Your Chevrolet: Adaptations

-In popular culture

-On February 6, 2011, during Fox's coverage of Super Bowl XLV, the cast of Glee did a cross-promotion with Chevrolet which involved Sue Sylvester enticing the glee club to do a commercial in which they would receive a Chevrolet Cruze if they participated, knowing that doing so would disqualify the New Directions from competing in any contests.
+Super Bowl XLV, the cast of Glee did a cross-promotion with Chevrolet which involved Sue Sylvester enticing the glee club to do a commercial in which they would receive a Chevrolet Cruze if they participated, knowing that doing so would disqualify the New Directions from competing in any contests.
 Although the song was used in a dream sequence that involved a big budget production number, the group (in reality) declined Sue's bribe upon Rachel Berry's realization of Sue's ulterior motive, which had previously caused trouble for the Glee club in a season 1 episode, "Mattress".
 Chevrolet ran several Super Bowl advertisements, one of which was this 30-second ad.
 The ad served as a teaser for a 2-minute and 20 second ad featuring the Glee cast as singers and dancers during a Lea Michele-led rendition of "See the USA in Your Chevrolet" that aired during the Super Bowl lead-out program, which was "The Sue Sylvester Shuffle" episode of Glee.
 A 60-second version of the ad was aired along with movie trailers at nationwide movie theaters.
 The commercial was also to promote the 2011 Glee Live!
 In Concert! tour.
 The "See the USA" ad was directed by Alfonso Gomez-Rejon.
 Russell Carpenter was the director of photography.

+In 2026 country singer Brooke Lee did a new version of the song for a commercial that aired during the 2026 Winter Olympics, and has been airing since.